Azel4231/dsui/README.md

 - Read nested Vectors as a table
 - Spec the function dsui
 - Handle primitive/scalar values
-- Make a version of dsui that returns a JPanel instead of displaying a JFrame, so generated UIs can be used as part of hand-written UIs.
 - Improve UI for deeply nested and/or heterogenous data structures

 # License